 - Train and showcase non-survey-related research programs such as online focus groups, chat rooms, and qualitative research modules.
 Not all decisions need to be based on a survey; for example, focus groups and one-on-one conversations yield equally effective results based on the problem and task at hand.

 You might be interested in QuestionPro’s Online Communities Software: Q&A’s.

 Advantages of Online Community Research

-- Targeting Millennials: Although not all study or research is focused or involves millennials, there is some researcher that focus specifically on them.
+- Targeting Millennials: Although not all studies or research is focused on or involves millennials, some researchers focus specifically on them.
 Since millennials are well-versed in technology, it is easy for them to respond online.
+They can easily engage and respond quickly online.
 Moreover, the natural habit of millennials is they think digital.
-They can easily engage and respond quickly online.

 - More Participants, Better Insights: A single online community research can provide more insight than five focus groups combined together.
-While engaging 100+ people is practically impossible in a focus group, online community research can accommodate 100-150 participants easily.
+While engaging 100+ people are practically impossible in a focus group, online community research can easily accommodate 100-150 participants.
 A good number of participants mean more and better data.